I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	say "Your passage through the doorway triggers off an old trap, of rusty blades swung across by a counterweight!
 A crude, one-time device, but this doesn't seem the time to sneer at its naive simplicity.
 You just [italic type]know[roman type] there was something you could have done to avoid this...
 You soak up ";
 	let the damage be the roll of 4d4;
 	say " points of damage";
-	if the player is affected by aerial shield begin;
-		decrease the damage by 3;
+	if the player is affected by aerial shield: decrease the damage by 3;
 		say ", reduced only slightly (-3) by your aerial shield since the blades come mostly sideways";
-	end if;
 	make the player take the damage points of damage;
 	if the player is killed, end the game saying "You have been killed by a trap";
 	otherwise continue the action.